Labor & Employment

 Wrongful termination cases are complicated, so you always want an experienced law firm handling your case.

 At the law firm of Lopez & Sanchez, we are dedicated to standing up for the rights of employees and employers in any type of labor or employment dispute.
 We provide personalized representation and always put the needs and interests of our clients first.
 Our employment attorneys have experience handling cases involving both Illinois and federal employment and wage laws and explore every option to resolve your case.
-If you have concerns about labor or employment issues, please contact our Chicago office today for a free consultation.
+If you have concerns about labor or employment issues, please contact our Chicago office today for a consultation.

 Follow Us on Social Media